tracsis/alarmclock/README.md

 can itself return the time at which it should run again.

-To perform time-based cache expiry, create an 'AlarmClock' whose action flushes any stale entries from the cache and returns the next time that an entry will expire.
-If the cache contains no entries that will expire, return 'Nothing' from the reaper action.
-When expiring entries are added to the cache, call 'setAlarm' to ensure that they will be reaped.
+To perform time-based cache expiry, create an 'AlarmClock' whose action flushes any stale entries from the cache and then calls `setAlarm` for the next time that an entry will expire (if there are any).
+When expiring entries are added to the cache, call 'setAlarm' to ensure that they will expire in a timely fashion.